Professor Lee Brown

 Land management effects on aquatic ecosystems

 Peatland covers around 500 million hectares of global land surface, storing up to half the world's soil carbon.
-Poor management of these environments can result in vast environmental changes.
-Widespread management of UK peatlands, including artificial drainage and heather/grass burning, has resulted in significant changes in flow regimes, hydrochemistry and sediment fluxes of streams and rivers.
+Poor management of these environments can result in significant environmental changes.
+Widespread management of UK peatlands, including artificial drainage and heather/grass burning, has resulted in changes in flow regimes, hydrochemistry and sediment fluxes of streams and rivers.
 Drain-blocking has also created thousands of new pools in the UK uplands.
 I was the principle investigator on the EMBER project (Effects of Moorland Burning on the Ecohydrology of River Basins) and led several smaller project studying the biodiversity of peatland ponds.
-I a currently a co-investigator on the EU WaterLANDS project.
+I am currently a co-investigator on the EU WaterLANDS project.

 Aquatic food webs